10.8 Accuracy Reference

 Large indoor facilities are the most demanding accuracy scenario for mobile SLAM.
 RTK signal is unreliable indoors.
 Long trajectories accumulate drift.
 Multi-floor coverage introduces vertical error from IMU leveling that compounds across levels.

-GCP spacing guidance for large indoor facilities: The published maximums (100 m for L2 Pro, 50 m for K1) are upper limits, not targets.
-For facilities where high dimensional accuracy matters, space control points at 50 m or less with the L2 Pro, and 25 to 30 m with the K1.
+Control point spacing for large indoor facilities: Published maximums are upper limits, not targets.
+For facilities where high dimensional accuracy matters, space control points at 164 ft (50 m) or less with the L2 Pro, and at 80 to 100 ft (25 to 30 m) with the K2 or the legacy K1.

 Multi-floor projects: Place GCPs on each floor and include points visible from stairwells or open voids that span floors.
 This constrains vertical drift across the building height.